Jiaynn/Jiaynn/README.md

 ## About me 👋

--  🚀 I’m currently working on RedrockTeam.
+-  🚀 I’m currently working on qiniu.

 - ❤️ I love react and more front-end knowledge

-- 📫 How to reach me: lijiayan@redrock.team
+- 📫 How to reach me: lijiayan@qiniu.com

 - 📚 juejin(掘金)：https://juejin.cn/user/770074401581224/posts